translate/pootle/docs/server/commands.rst

 update_from_templates
 ^^^^^^^^^^^^^^^^^^^^^

-This updates languages to match what is present in the translation templates.
+Updates languages to match what is present in the translation templates.

 This command is essentially an interface to the Translate Toolkit command :ref:`pot2po <toolkit:pot2po>` with special Pootle specific routines to update the database and file system to reflect the